Flat Rock, Georgia: The Creation of the Flat Rock African American Community

 During the Great Migration, Flat Rock resident, T.A.
 Bryant Sr. saw the need to keep the community together by encouraging others to stay in Flat Rock.
-He purchased 45 acres for $600 and sold it in pieces to family members and others so they could stay in the area.
+He purchased 40 acres for $600 and sold it in pieces to family members and others so they could stay in the area.
 In an interview for NPR, Henry Louis Gates stated that "[Bryant] was trying to give them a stake in the South, a reason to stay, 'cause they were not going to own property in Pittsburgh, Detroit or Cincinnati, in Philadelphia or New York."

 Electricity and telephone did not come to the Flat Rock area until the 1940s.
 As a result, cold drinks and ice were considered a luxury.
 Community member Joe Kelly owned a small store next to the Flat Rock Ball Field.
 The luxury items that came out of his store included cold drinks, ice, snuff tobacco, cigarettes and cigars, sardines and crackers, potted meat, moon pies, and lots of candy.
 The Kelly's also had fresh cantaloupe and watermelon, sweet potatoes and white dirt (to white wash).

-Baseball had a huge presence within the community, with stories stemming from the days of the Early Flat Rock Church trustees like Spenser Bryant who lived during the late 19th century until the 1940s.
-Mr. Spenser Bryant had an area in their pasture that they leveled and drew a baseball diamond.
+Baseball had a huge presence within the community, with stories stemming from the days of the Early Flat Rock Church trustees like Spencer Bryant who lived during the late 19th century until the 1940s.
+Mr. Spencer Bryant had an area in their pasture that they leveled and drew a baseball diamond.
 This field would draw crowds from neighboring communities during weekends in the summertime.
 The communities would play baseball and picnic in the field.
-Being the businessman that he was, Mr. Spenser Bryant also rented out the area to churches in Atlanta.
+Being the businessman that he was, Mr. Spencer Bryant also rented out the area to churches in Atlanta.
 These congregations would come out and spend the day picnicking and playing in the field.